 What Does a Cocaine High Feel Like?

 Because cocaine is a local anesthetic, it causes numbness to the throat, mouth, and tongue when it is snorted.
 It can be described as tasting and smelling very chemically or much like gasoline, depending on what the cocaine is mixed with.
 Since this is an illegal street drug, the smell and taste can vary.
 In its pure form, it should smell sweet and somewhat floral.
 Snorting cocaine also tends to burn your nose when first inhaled before becoming numb and will drip down your throat from your nasal cavity long after it is initially snorted.

 When you snort cocaine, it is described as a feeling of alertness, energy, and power.
-The main cocaine high effect that a person who snorts cocaine feels is an intensely pleasurable feeling, known as euphoria.
+One of the main effects of cocaine use is that a person who snorts cocaine feels an intensely pleasurable feeling known as euphoria.
 This feeling of euphoria is short-term and generally only lasts for about 30 minutes.
 This feeling happens because cocaine stimulates the brain by affecting how it processes dopamine, which is associated with regulating pleasure responses.
 People will also feel hyper-stimulated, have reduced fatigue, be more talkative than usual, have an increased libido, be numb to physical and mental pain, and cannot comprehend the danger,

 On the flip side, it is also possible to experience anxiety, agitation, restlessness, mood swings, and paranoia.
 Also, when cocaine is taken over a long period of time, the user can experience these opposite effects during a cocaine high, including sadness and isolation from other people.

 Immediately after snorting cocaine, the user will have the following physical symptoms: